Alang: Demographics

 As of the 2001 Indian census, Alang had a population of 18,464.
 Males constitute 82% of the population and females 18%.
 Alang has an average literacy rate of 62%, higher than the national average of 59.5%, with 89% of the males and 11% of females literate.
 Seven percent of the population is under 6 years of age.

 Economy

 Mithi Virdi nuclear power plant

-Mithi Virdi (or Viradi) is a proposed site consisting of six nuclear reactors with a total capacity of 6,600 MW about 3 km north of the ship breaking beach.
+Mithi Virdi (or Viradi) was a proposed site consisting of six nuclear reactors with a total capacity of 6,600 MW about 3 km north of the ship breaking beach.

-The proposed nuclear plant has faced heavy opposition from the local population.
-The area around the proposed plant is known for growing some of the highest-quality kesar mango trees.
+The proposed nuclear plant faced heavy opposition from the local population.
+As a result, the plans were cancelled and ultimately relocated to Kovvada, Andhra Pradesh.
+The area around the formerly-proposed plant is known for growing some of the highest-quality kesar mango trees.

 In popular culture

 On the Road to Alang is a 2005 documentary on passenger ships scrapped at Alang, by Peter Knego of Maritime Matters.

 Shipbreakers is a 2004 documentary on the industry in Alang by Michael Kot.

 World War Z, a 2006 novel by Max Brooks, features Alang as a destination for refugees seeking to escape a zombie plague by sea.

 Battlefield 2042, a 2021 first-person shooter, features Alang as the setting for the multiplayer map Discarded.